Building an AI Chatbot With LangChain: Practical Developer Guide

 yield chunk.content

-Let's make this chatbot accessible over HTTP with server-sent events (SSE) for streaming.
+Make it accessible over HTTP with server-sent events for streaming:

 from fastapi import FastAPI